Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 For more information about configuring the record types, see Step 2.
 Adding objectives to an objective group.

-When a user applies changes to a section in a record or the focus changes on a field in a record, the objectives configured with the On section save and submission or On field focus change and submission condition are triggered.
+When users apply changes to a section in a record or the focus changes on a field in a record, the objectives configured with the On section save and submission or On field focus change and submission condition is triggered.
 The results of the rule associations from these objectives are displayed in the section.
-However, the results aren't saved to the record.
+However, the results aren't saved in the record.
 When the user submits the record, the objectives are triggered again, and the results of the rule associations are applied to the record before it's saved.

 Only the objectives configured for source records are triggered when a field focus changes or a user applies changes to a section.
-If the record type is master records, objectives aren't triggered when a field focus changes or a user applies changes to a section.
+Objectives aren't triggered for master records when a field focus changes or users apply changes to a section.

 If you configure an objective to reject records with validation errors, users can't submit records that fail validation.
 For more information about rejecting records that fail validation, see Rejecting records with validation errors.

-You can also enable REST APIs as a trigger for an objective.
 When a record is created or updated through REST APIs, MDM SaaS triggers the objective and all rule associations in the objective run.
-After the rule associations complete their run, the results are applied to the record before it is saved.
+The results are applied to the record before it is saved.
 The API waits until the record is saved before returning a response.
 If you configure the objective to reject records with validation errors, records that fail validation aren't created or updated, and the API returns information about the validation error.

 Data dependency between rule associations

-You can configure an objective to allow one rule association to use the output from another rule association as input within the objective.
+You can configure an objective to allow a rule association to use the output of another rule association as its input.

 Rule associations within an objective run sequentially.
 By default, a rule association can't use the output of another rule association as input.
 You can override this behavior by enabling data dependency between rule associations within the same objective.